k-eeer/fdaProvedDrugDockingWithSmina/README.md

 ----------------------------------------------------------------------------------------------------------------------
 If you want to get more information about molecules of the result from Pubchem

-you can use buildSql.sh get url of Pubchem.
+you can use buildSql.sh to get url of Pubchem.

 <br /><br />
 #pubchempy should be install